-Brightling consists of 154 households with a population of 371 (in 2011).
+Brightling consists of 156 households with a population of 357 (2021).
 The parish covers approximately 4,000 acres/ 1619 hectares and includes the hamlets of Cackle Street, Hollingrove, Oxleys Green and Twelve Oaks.
 Brightling is within the High Weald Area of Outstanding Natural Beauty.